MyWare386/python_text_editor/README.md

 Some code editor let you execute python files directly.

-Or you can run the compiled pyhton file.
+Or you can run the compiled pyhton file (.pyc).

 <br>